revspace/revbank/README.md

 ## Exiting revbank

-Exiting is not supported because it's desigend to run continuously.
+Exiting is not supported because it's designed to run continuously.
 But if you run it from a shell, you can probably stop it using ctrl+Z and then kill the process (e.g. `kill %1`).
 RevBank does not keep any files open, so it's safe to kill when idle.